VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 Permanently deletes an organization and all associated resources
 <a name="DeleteScrapingJob"></a>
 # **DeleteScrapingJob**
-> DeleteScrapingJobResponse DeleteScrapingJob(jobId, userId, orgId, tenantId)
+> DeleteScrapingJobResponse DeleteScrapingJob(jobId, userId, orgId, tenantId, workspaceId)

 Delete a specific job